-From an industrial point of view, the shortening of the period of validity does not make sense, because the development of alternative solutions (e.g., based on UV LEDs) is still in progress and will take a lot of time.
+From an industrial point of view, the shortening of the period of validity does not make sense, because the development of alternative solutions (e.g., based on UV LEDs) takes a lot of time.
+Especially, the development for new applications in the UVC area is still facing major challenges.